DuPage County Paternity Lawyer

 Our attorneys have more than 200 years of combined experience.
 If you want your child to be a part of your life, contact our Chicago metro area family law and parentage lawyers at 630-932-9100.

 We offer services for nearly all family law matters.
-At Mevorah Law Offices LLC, our other practice areas include divorce, property and asset division, child support, allocation of parental responsibilities (child custody), post-decree modifications, adoption, dissolution of arranged marriages, and pre- and post-nuptial agreements.
+At Mevorah & Giglio Law Offices, our other practice areas include divorce, property and asset division, child support, allocation of parental responsibilities (child custody), post-decree modifications, adoption, dissolution of arranged marriages, and pre- and post-nuptial agreements.
 Call for a free initial consultation.
 We offer evening and weekend hours and 4 convenient locations including Lombard, Bloomingdale, Naperville and Chicago.